 Who: Muhammad Farhan s/o Badriul Zama, 20 Occupation: Student

 Every morning before Farhan leaves the house, he straps on his steps tracker to clock the number of steps he will take.
-On weekdays, he hits 8,000 to 10,000 steps easily as he walks to and from the Woodlands MRT station to Republic Polytechnic, where he studies —totalling about two kilometres.
+On weekdays when he goes to school, he would choose to walk to and from the Woodlands MRT station to Republic Polytechnic, as a form of active commuting.

 He had gotten the tracker when he signed up for one of HPB's Challenges.